-Her team was awarded a conceptualization grant last month to create a proposal for one of these quantum information systems centers, which would likely focus on a new field called quantum biology.
+Her team was awarded a conceptualization grant in September to create a proposal for one of these quantum information systems centers, which would likely focus on a new field called quantum biology.

 “There are some big questions in biology — really important molecules and chemical reactions — that are just not well understood, and they’re not really able to be answered with the techniques we currently have,” Sanders said.

 The purpose of this conceptualization project is to create a community of people interested in quantum mechanical applications and to identify some key problems in biology that could be answered using quantum computing.

 “Now that it’s marginally feasible, it’s time to push really hard on it,” Trickey said.